viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-#### Include the filter module requirements

 The filter function in your custom filter module must contain two critical elements:

 1. A utility function that will check if the caller of the filter function is the data management service.
 1. A safeguard that ensures if the [data management](/services/data/) service is not the caller, an error and the unfiltered data is returned.

+{{< alert title="Important" color="note" >}}
+You must include the **safeguard** and **utility function** in order to access data filtering functionality within your module.

 For programming languages other than Python and Go, similar utility functions will be exposed to help you check the caller of your filter function.
 The approach to perform this check may differ depending on the particular function and language.
 For detailed information, please refer to your chosen language's SDK documentation.

-#### Check the caller of the collector function
+{{< /alert >}}

-When creating your own filter module, you must include a utility function to check whether the data management service is the caller of the function responsible for data capture.
+Follow the steps below to include the utility function and check whether the data management service is the caller of the function responsible for data capture.
 If a service other than the data management service calls the function, it will return the original, unfiltered data.

-To check the caller of the collector function:
+To check the caller of the collector function using the utility function:

 {{< tabs >}}
 {{% tab name="Python"%}}